UsmanAliAshraf/RAG-BOT-UET-SCIENCE-SOCIETY/data/data.md

 # EVENTS AT SCEINCE SOCIETY(SS)
 Science society has following eevnts held every year.
-ASTEM, SYNES , ANNUAL CELEBRATION, PROJECT BREATHE, MAGAZINE LAUNCH, OUTREACH PROGRAMS, PROJECT COMPETITIONS, PSI MEET, AND MANY MORE.
+STEM, SYNES , ANNUAL CELEBRATION, PROJECT BREATHE, MAGAZINE LAUNCH, OUTREACH PROGRAMS, PROJECT COMPETITIONS, PSI MEET, AND MANY MORE. here are the details for each one of them.

 ## STEM

 STEM is one of the largest annual science and engineering project competitions in Pakistan, hosted by UET Science Society.
 Students from universities and colleges across the country gather to present innovative STEM-based projects, ranging from engineering prototypes to scientific experiments and technological gadgets.
 The event is judged by industry professionals, entrepreneurs, and academic experts who evaluate creativity, feasibility, and impact.
 Top projects receive recognition and cash prizes, while visitors explore an exhibition of cutting-edge ideas.
 STEM not only encourages practical application of classroom knowledge but also fosters collaboration among young innovators, making it a flagship event that bridges industry and academia.